 - The entitlement is pro-rata for all other durations

-b) You must diligently pursue the programme agreed and abide by the rules of any organisation in which you work or study.
+b) You must diligently pursue the programme agreed and abide by the rules of any organisation in which they work or study.

 c) Your fellowship is calculated to support your costs only.
 There is no provision for dependents of Chevening Fellows.
 Fellows are advised not to bring dependents to the UK.
 The Chevening programme provides no financial or pastoral support for dependents and will not endorse the visa applications of, nor provide travel for, dependents.

-d) You must act as an ambassador for both Chevening and your home country during your fellowship, whether in the UK or not, and remember that your actions and remarks will have an impact on the reputation of both.
+e) You are required to act as an ambassador for both Chevening and your home country while in the UK as individual actions and remarks may impact the reputation of both.

 f) You must not engage in political activities or in any other activities of a public nature likely to affect the British Government adversely.